+You may not know it but Korea offers free resources for foreigners!
 In order to help migrants or foreigners visiting the Land of Morning Calm, South Korea has a bunch of things that are free for foreigners!
-And those services cover different area such as legal, tourism or even Korean classes.
+And those services cover different areas such as legal, tourism, or even Korean classes.

 Here at 10 Magazine, we compiled a list of free stuff for foreigners!